 It can also assist students in solving problems in subjects like math, physics, and programming.
 It can provide step-by-step explanations, offer strategies, and help you work through complex calculations or coding challenges.

-While in theory ChatGPT can write entire essays for you from scratch, it goes without saying that we would never recommend this.
+While in theory, ChatGPT can write entire essays for you from scratch, it goes without saying that we would never recommend this.
 Firstly because it's unethical.
-And secondly because the chatbot is prone to making up facts and figures and presenting them as if they were real and true - meaning your essay could be practically a work of fiction.
+And secondly because the chatbot is prone to making up facts and figures and presenting them as if they were real and true (something referred to as "hallucination") - meaning your essay could be practically a work of fiction.

 But that's not to say it can't be used to help you polish your written assignments.
 Once you've finished doing your research and writing your coursework, ChatGPT can help you by suggesting sentence structures, offering grammar and spelling checks, and providing feedback on how coherent and well-structured your essay is.